Options for Taking An RMD When Your Account is Illiquid

 Take the 50% Penalty

-Finally, as a last option, an account holder may choose to not take the distribution.
-If an account holder opts out of taking an RMD the penalty is 50% of the amount not taken.
+Finally, as a last option, an account holder may choose not to take the distribution.
+If an account holder opts out of taking an RMD, the penalty is 10% of the amount not taken.
 Here is an example:

 Susan is required to withdraw $3,000.00 as an RMD.
-The asset she is holding will be very costly to re-register, so she decides not to take an RMD.
-Susan will have to pay $1,500 to the IRS when she files her taxes for not taking her RMD.
+Her asset could be costly to re-register, so she decides not to take an RMD.
+Susan will have to pay $300 to the IRS when she files her taxes for not taking her RMD.
 The asset will remain untouched in the IRA.

 It’s Up To You

 Ultimately, the way that assets are distributed is up to you.
-These are just a few examples of ways to distribute cash and assets from your account, but as always, you should consult with your CPA or tax advisor about your specific situation.
+These are just a few ways to distribute cash and assets from your account, but as always, you should consult your CPA or tax advisor about your specific situation.

 Midland offers an RMD Calculator to make this process easy for our clients.
-For questions or more information regarding RMDs, please contact Midland Trust at (239) 333-1032 or visit www.MidlandTrust.com.
+For questions or more information regarding RMDs, please get in touch with Midland Trust at (239) 333-1032 or visit www.MidlandTrust.com.